jenkinsci/job-dsl-plugin/docs/Job-DSL-Commands.md

 }
 ```

-There are similar methods to create Jenkins views and folders:
+There are similar methods to create Jenkins views, folders and config files:

 ```groovy
 view {